Examining White Identity Retreat:

 Students will have the opportunity to:

-- as well as the impact of white privilege on the UVM community and beyond;
+- And the impact of white privilege on the UVM community and beyond;

 We will explore questions like: